ibnul-nabil/CSE-216-Database_Project/README.md

-📚 Boi Somahar

-A Rokomari-style book marketplace — with a twist

-Boi Somahar is a full-stack online book-selling platform built as part of our Database course project.
-The central objective of the system is to implement advanced database techniques — including complex SQL queries, relational design, and PL/SQL procedures — while building a real, functional web application.

-Unlike traditional book-selling platforms, Boi Somahar does not maintain its own warehouse.
-Instead, publishers list their own books, and orders are forwarded directly to publishers, who then deliver the books to customers.
-This eliminates the need for storage and handling by the platform.

-🚀 Key Features
-👥 Role-Based Dashboards

-Publisher Dashboard

-Create account

-Add, edit, and manage books

-View incoming orders and update delivery status

-Customer Dashboard

-Create profile

-Browse and search books

-Add books to cart and place orders

-See multiple publisher options for the same book

-🔎 Advanced Book Search

-Customers can search books through multiple filters such as:

-Genre

-Author

-Publisher

-Price

-And more…

-If the same book is published by multiple publishers, Boi Somahar shows all available options — enabling customers to choose the best deal.

-🛒 Order Flow

-Customer places an order

-The system forwards the order directly to the publisher

-Publisher handles packaging and delivery

-Customer receives updates through their dashboard

-This is different from Rokomari, where the platform buys and stores books in warehouses.

-🧰 Tech Stack
-Backend

-Node.js

-OracleDB (with PL/SQL procedures, triggers, complex queries)

-Frontend

-EJS Templates

-HTML, CSS, JavaScript

-🗄️ Database Highlights

-Complex relational schema with many-to-many relationships

-Stored procedures and functions to automate order flow

-Triggers for validation and consistency

-🎯 Purpose of the Project

-This project was developed as part of our Database Course to demonstrate:

-Full-stack development with Node.js and Oracle

-Hands-on use of complex SQL

-PL/SQL stored procedures and triggers

-Practical database-driven system design

-Optimized queries for search and filtering

-Proper indexing strategies for performance
+# 📚 Boi Somahar
+### *A Rokomari-style book marketplace — with a twist*

+Boi Somahar is a full-stack **online book-selling platform** built as part of our Database Course project.
+The main objective was to utilize **complex database concepts** — including advanced SQL queries, relational design, and PL/SQL — while building a functional full-stack application.

+Unlike traditional platforms, **Boi Somahar does not maintain its own warehouses**.
+Publishers upload their books and handle delivery directly.
+The platform only forwards orders to the respective publisher.
+This makes it fundamentally different from **Rokomari**, which buys books and stores them before selling.

+---

+## 🚀 Key Features

+### 👥 Role-Based Dashboards
+#### **Publisher Dashboard**
+- Create account
+- Add, edit, and manage books
+- View incoming orders
+- Update order and delivery status

+#### **Customer Dashboard**
+- Register and browse books
+- Add to cart and place orders
+- See multiple publisher options for the same book
+- Filter and search books easily

+---

+## 🔎 Advanced Search System

+Customers can search and filter books by:
+- Genre
+- Author
+- Publisher
+- Price range

+If a book is published by **multiple publishers**, all versions are shown so customers can choose the **best deal**.

+---

+## 🛒 Order Flow

+1. Customer places an order
+2. System forwards order **directly to the publisher**
+3. Publisher packages & delivers the book
+4. Customer receives updates through dashboard

+No warehousing.
+No middle storage.

+---

+## 🧰 Tech Stack

+### **Backend**
+- Node.js (Express.js)
+- OracleDB
+- PL/SQL (stored procedures, triggers, complex queries)

+### **Frontend**
+- EJS Templates
+- HTML, CSS, JS

+---

+## 🗄️ Database Highlights

+- Complex relational schema
+- Many-to-many relationships (authors, publishers, books)
+- Stored procedures for order processing
+- Validation triggers
+- Optimized SQL queries

+---
+## 🎯 Purpose of the Project

+This project was developed to demonstrate:

+- Full-stack web development
+- Real-world database integration
+- Use of PL/SQL & advanced SQL techniques
+- Proper system architecture design